Stinky feet? 5 best recipes to treat foot odor

 - Have a balanced diet, rich in raw foods (fruits, salads, juices, sprouts, etc.).

-- Air your shoes out after using them, and don’t use the same shoe for a few days afterwards.
+- Air your shoes out after using them, and don’t use the same shoe for a few days afterward.